Skip to main content

 These policy updates were written and sponsored by the Network Operations and Oversight Committee (NOOC).

-The NOOC is comprised of representatives from the OPTN Board of Directors and member organizations and subject matter expert advisors, as well as representatives from HRSA.
+The NOOC consists of representatives from the OPTN Board of Directors, member organizations, subject matter expert advisors, and the Health Resources and Services Administration (HRSA).

 More information on the NOOC.